COINtoolbox/CosmoABC/README.rst

 ==========
 CosmoABC is in final test version.
 So use it at your own risk!

-The first released version will be available in spring 2015 accompanied by the corresponding paper.
+The first release version will be available in spring 2015 accompanied by the corresponding paper.

 In the mean time, comments/suggestions/criticism/bug reports are more than welcome!